 According to the National Terrazzo and Mosaic Association, epoxy terrazzo is the best “thin-set” system available.
 Today epoxy terrazzo has its advantages over other terrazzo systems.
 At a nominal 1/4″ or 3/8″ thickness, epoxy terrazzo produces smooth seamless and non-porous flooring that is quick to install, more durable and crack-resistant than other flooring materials, and among the most cost-effective systems on the market today.

-Thin-set epoxy terrazzo can cover over existing terrazzo systems like sand cushion, monolithic, or bonded flooring.
-We’ll address the techniques that go behind applying a new epoxy terrazzo topping.
+Thin-set epoxy terrazzo can cover over existing terrazzo systems like a sand cushion, monolithic, or bonded flooring.
+Shortly, we’ll address the techniques that go behind applying a new epoxy terrazzo topping.

 Before installers can actually pour an epoxy terrazzo mix over the existing surface, they must clean the surface and check for moisture levels.
 Over the years, terrazzo surfaces encounter different residues that need removal.
-Sealers and waxes can be removed using a shot blaster or terrazzo grinding machine.
+To start off, installers will remove any sealers or waxes using a shot blaster or terrazzo grinding machine.
 In addition to removing any flooring residue, an installer wants to check the moisture levels to determine if a moisture mitigation system is needed.
 Few systems, like bonded terrazzo and sand cushion terrazzo, may hold built-up moisture overtime.
 These are crucial steps to ensure the thin-set epoxy terrazzo installation is successful, reducing the risk of potential cracking at a later date.

 Adding a Membrane